-So you’re looking for more space to live in but you’re not interested in moving; a home addition is the perfect choice for you.
-However, it can be a challenging decision to make when trying to figure out exactly what type of home addition you want.
-There are lots of important things to consider such as cost, home values, and location (among many other factors).
-Continue reading for helpful advice on choosing which type of home addition is right for you.
+So you’re looking for more space to live in, but you’re not interested in moving; a home addition is the perfect choice.
+However, it can be challenging to decide precisely what type of home addition you want.
+There are many essential factors to consider, such as cost, home values, and location (among many others).
+Continue reading for helpful advice on choosing the right type of home addition for you.

 Brief overview of the importance of home additions

 Home additions can provide homeowners with a convenient alternative to moving into a new house.
-Rather than enduring the painful moving process and having to give up the property that they love, an addition can be far less stressful, expensive, and time consuming!
+Rather than enduring the painful moving process and having to give up the property they love, an addition can be far less stressful, expensive, and time-consuming!
 Remodeling versus moving also allows homeowners to stay in the area they’re familiar with instead of having to find a new neighborhood.

-Importance of choosing the right type of addition
+Importance of choosing the correct type of addition

-There are many different ways to expand your home and different reasons for each.
+There are many ways to expand your home, and each has its own reasons.
 Whether you’re looking for a conventional full-size house addition or simply adding onto an existing room, you have options.
 Consulting with a qualified professional will help you make a guided decision based on your preferences and needs.

 For homeowners in Vermont, we provide thorough advice well before starting any actual construction to ensure that the plans fit exactly what our clients are looking for.
-We’ll evaluate the property as well as the structure and layout of the home to determine where it’d be best to build an addition.
+We’ll evaluate the property and the home’s structure and layout to determine where it’d be best to build an addition.
 This evaluation is based on things such as efficiency, cost, and quality.

 Understanding Your Needs